Buchanan’s Dargus earns reserve grand champion market hog at Berrien County Youth Fair - Leader Publications

 Dargus, who lives in Buchanan but attends Bridgman Middle School, has been showing pigs since she was five years old.

-“Every day in the morning, me and my siblings will go out and we’ll feed them,” she said.
-“If we can’t get out there early enough to walk them when it’s cooler.
-We will go out later in the evening and walk them, rinse them and give them baths.
+“Every day in the morning, me and my siblings will go out, and we’ll feed them,” she said.
+“If we can’t get out there early enough to walk them when it’s cooler, we will go out later in the evening and walk them, rinse them and give them baths.
 It’s kind of an everyday thing doing skincare and all of that.”

 Managing her time has been a balancing act but Dargus would not have it any other way.